-Find out more about current health issues and get all the information you need about our attractive offers from all Helsana Group companies * delivered by e-mail to read whenever it suits you.
+Find out more about current health issues every month and get all the information you need about our attractive offers from all Helsana Group companies * delivered by e-mail to read whenever it suits you.
 Our newsletter is free of charge and you can sign up here:

 We did not receive your information.
 Please try again later.